junglesta/wherenodoctor/_posts/2016-01-01-15-skin-problems.md

 # PELLAGRA AND OTHER SKIN PROBLEMS DUE TO MALNUTRITION

 Pellagra is a form of malnutrition that affects the skin and sometimes the digestive and nervous systems.

 It is found in places where people eat a lot of maize (corn) or other starchy foods and not enough beans, meat, fish, eggs, vegetables, and other body-building and protective foods (see [page 110](#page-110)).

 Skin signs in malnutrition (see the pictures on the following page):

-In adults with pellagra the skin is dry and cracked; it peels like sunburn on the parts where the sun hits it, especially: on the arms
+In adults with pellagra the skin is dry and cracked; it peels like sunburn on the parts where the sun hits it, especially:

+  - on the arms

+  - on the nape of the neck

+  - on the backs of the legs

-In malnourished children, the skin of the legs (and sometimes arms) may have dark marks, like bruises, or even peeling sores; the ankles and feet may be swollen (see [page 113](#page-113)).
+In malnourished children, the skin of the legs (and sometimes arms) may have dark marks, like bruises, or even peeling sores; the ankles and feet may be swollen (see [page 113](#page-113)):

-  on the nape of the neck

-on the backs of the legs
-peeling sores and dark marks
+ - peeling sores and dark marks

+ - swollen ankles and feet

 When these conditions exist, often there are also other signs of malnutrition: swollen belly; sores in the corners of the mouth; red, sore tongue; weakness; loss of appetite; failure to gain weight; etc. (see Chapter 11, pages [page $1](#page-$1) to [page 114](#page-114)).

-Treatment:
+**Treatment:**

 ♦ Eating nutritious foods cures pellagra.
 Every day a person should try to eat beans, lentils, groundnuts, or some chicken, fish, eggs, meat, or cheese.
 When you have a choice, it is also better to use wheat (preferably whole wheat) instead of maize (corn).

-♦ For severe pellagra and some other forms of malnutrition, it may help to take vitamins, but good food is more important.
+♦ For severe pellagra and some other forms of malnutrition, it may help to take vitamins, but **good food is more important**.
 Be sure the vitamin formula you use is high in the B vitamins, especially niacin.
 Brewer’s yeast is a good source of B vitamins.

-swollen ankles and feet

-Before eating well

-After eating well

 # [209](#page-209)
 {:.no_toc}

+Before eating well:

 >The swelling and dark spots on this boy’s legs and feet are the result of poor nutrition.
 He was eating mostly maize (corn) without any foods rich in proteins and vitamins.

 >The ‘burnt’ skin on the legs of this woman is a sign of pellagra, which results from not eating well (see [page 208](#page-208)).

+After eating well:

 >One week after he began to eat beans and eggs along with the maize, the swelling was gone and the spots had almost disappeared.